siakhorsand/cse15l-lab-reports/lab4/lab4.md

 ### Accomplished:

 - Edited the code to fix the bugs.
-Using `/` to search for "index1" and cw to remove the word to replace with "index2".
+Using `/` to search for "index1" and `cw` to remove the word to be able to replace with "index2".
 And finally, saving the changes using `":wq"`

 ## Section 5